-Sales Taxes (both the state shared 1.0%, the 0.50% non-home rule designated for capital, and the local 3% recreational cannabis tax) represent 27.2% of all Village revenues, and are estimated to be \$8,406,000 next year, a decrease of \$33,400, or 0.4% over the current year projected revenue.
-Sales taxes are projected to decrease slightly due to the leveling off increases realized in past years from post pandemic spending in the areas of vehicle sales at the auto mall, retail activity at grocery and other essential stores, and cannabis taxes due to other dispensaries opening in the near region.
+Sales Taxes (both the state shared 1.0%, the 1.0% non-home rule designated for capital, and the local 3% recreational cannabis tax) represent 26.9% of all Village revenues, and are estimated to be \$9,047,000 next year, an increase of \$595,000, or 7.0% over the current year projected revenue.
+Sales taxes are projected to increase due to the increase in non-home rule sales tax rate from 0.5% to 1.0% effective July 1.
+This is offset by the loss of the 1.0% grocery tax revenue effective July 1.
 As discussed earlier, retail activity and sales taxes over the last year has been very strong due to the mix of businesses operating in the Village.
 Some sectors of retail will continue to face challenges in the future as more purchases will be made on-line due to convenience, a trend accelerated by the COVID-19 pandemic.